CheeseWithSauce/TheHolyQuranJSONFormat/README.md

 # TheHolyQuranJSONFormat
 A complete Quran dataset in JSON format,available in both standard Uthmani script and Tajweed colored versions.
+(EVERYTHING IS FREE TO USE, NO CREDITS NEEDED)
 Includes 114 separate Surah files and one full quran.json file containing every verse.
 Each verse is given a continuous global ID plus Surah/Ayah info.
 Built specially for Muslim developers creating Quran apps etc